getgrav/grav-learn/pages/02.content/03.collections/docs.md

 Each level in the hierarchy adds two whitespaces before the variable.
 YAML will allow you to use as many spaces as you want here, but two is standard practice.
 In the above example, both the `category` and `tag` variables are set under `@taxonomy`.

-### Multiple Collections
+### Complex Collections

-With Grav **0.9.41** you can now provide multiple collection definition and the resulting collection will be the sum of all the pages found from each of the collection definitions.
+With Grav **0.9.41** you can now provide multiple complex collection definitions and the resulting collection will be the sum of all the pages found from each of the collection definitions.

 for example: